Rusila Nagasau

-Biography
+Rugby career

 Nagasau was instrumental in Fiji qualifying for the 2016 Olympics when she scored four tries in the 2015 Oceania Women's Sevens Championship final against Samoa.
 She was named in the sevens squad for the 2016 Summer Olympics alongside cousin and captain Ana Maria Roqica.

 Nagasau represented Fiji at the 2020 Summer Olympics.
 She won a bronze medal at the event.

 Nagasau was a batonbearer for the 2022 Commonwealth Games Queen's Baton Relay when the baton came to her island in February 2022.
 She was later a part of the Fijiana sevens team that won the silver medal at the 2022 Commonwealth Games in Birmingham.
 In September she captained the team at the Rugby World Cup Sevens in Cape Town.

 Nagasau was named on the bench in the warm up match against Canada ahead of the World Cup.
 She was selected for the Fijiana squad to the 2021 Rugby World Cup in New Zealand.

+On 9 August 2025, she was named in the Fijiana side to the Women's Rugby World Cup in England.